theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 1. **Each derivation path (eg. `m/44'/0'/0'/0/0`, `m/44'/0'/0'/0/1`, ...) is guaranteed to derive a valid address.**

+1. **If I sweep only parts of the funds on a paperwallet, the remaining rest will always stay on the paper wallet.**

+1. **But if I use a wallet providing a dedicated "sweep paperwallet" function and spend only parts of the funds, the remaining funds will always end up at the exactly same address printed on the paper wallet.**

 ### Keys
 1. **Each private key corresponds to exactly one address.**